karmasakshi/jet/README.md

 #### Update dependencies

 Run `npm run reinstall-dependencies`.
 It runs the following subscripts to remove all dependencies, then install their latest versions: `x:uninstall-devDependencies`, `x:uninstall-dependencies`, `x:install-dependencies`, `x:install-devDependencies`.
-You shouldn't have to run these subscripts yourself (hence the `x:` prefix.).
+You shouldn't have to run these subscripts yourself.

 For this to work, ensure the subscripts are updated every time a dependency is added or removed.